hyperledger-labs/business-partner-agent/scripts/local-network/readme.md

   ```
   followed by whatever startup commmand you are using (e.g. `docker-compose up`), this assumes you didn't tear down the resolver or von-network, if you did, just run `./start_infra.sh` first.

+## Building
+  None of the commands above will check if the source code has changed and re-build the ap.
+To rebuild the app with new source code, run `docker-compose build`,

+  This may take up to 20 minutes, if you have a small change you want quickly to test, consider applying a hot fix to your existing image by connecting a [debugger](../../docs/DEBUGGING.md)